cloudmesh/classes/docs/source/projects.rst

 #.
 Provide a report in the ``docs/report`` directory

    LaTeX or Word may be used.
-Include the original sources as well as a PDF called ``report.pdf`` (See :ref:`overview-software-project` for additional details on the report format)
+Include the original sources as well as a PDF called ``report.pdf`` (See :ref:`overview-software-project` for additional details on the report format.
+You will be using 2 colum ACM format we have used before.)

 #.
 Provide a properly formatted ``README.rst`` or ``README.md`` in the root directory